Latest Blog Posts

 Organize a colour palette.

-Build your wardrobe based on a colour palette, eg, blue, grey, and black than tops sweaters, jackets will be mixed and matched to have a large number of outfits without a large number of clothes.
+Build your wardrobe based on a colour palette, eg, blue, grey, and black then tops sweaters, jackets will be mixed and matched to have a large number of outfits without a large number of clothes.
 Consider the Pareto Principle you will wear 20% of your clothing 80% of the time.
-Reduce the number of items you almost never wear by donating them so someone else can enjoy them before they go out of style, get mouldy and dusty.
+Reduce the number of items you almost never wear by donating them so someone else can enjoy them before they go out of style, or get mouldy and dusty.

 Now you know what types of activities you do, and you have a colour palette in mind.
 Sort your clothes by category.
 Pull out all your pants and decide how many you need and which colours.
 Next look at sweaters, shirts, skirts, dresses, suits etc.